telerik/reporting-docs/interactivity/actions/sorting-action/sorting-table-details.md

 ---
 title: Sorting Table Details
-page_title: Sorting Table Details
+page_title: Configure a Sorting Action for the Table Details
-description: Sorting Table Details
+description: "Learn how to add and use a Sorting Interactive Action for the Table Details."
 slug: telerikreporting/designing-reports/adding-interactivity-to-reports/actions/sorting-action/sorting-table-details
 tags: sorting,table,details
 published: True